…as a nation we cannot operate in a silo while the rest of the world innovates. The sun is still shining. It is time to mitigate and adapt.

 Deforestation leads to cutting down of trees and as a result less water is absorbed from the soil and this disturbs the water cycle.
 The formation of clouds becomes difficult which leads to reduced rainfall.

 Where once these were moist before a storm event allowing excess rainfall to run off into rivers—they are now drier and soak up more of the rain, so less water flows into our rivers.
 And drier soils means farmers need more water to grow the same crops.

-There is an undisputable evidence of ground water basins losing more water than being naturally replenished rainfall.
+There is an undisputable evidence of ground water basins losing more water than being naturally replenished by rainfall.

-We have dry and diminished rivers all over Zambia that can be seen many bridges constructed years ago after independence, to span a body of water underneath, today only service dry lands, where water once flowed.
+We have dry and diminished rivers all over Zambia that can be seen by many bridges constructed years ago after independence, to span a body of water underneath, today only service dry lands, where water once flowed.

 In 2014, while still working in South Africa, I read a disturbing report that Lake Mweru Wantipa, which was the main stay of the people of Kaputa and now Nsama district through fishing activities was drying at a very fast rate.

 I did my grade two education there at Kasongole primary school then, whilst under the guardianship of my maternal grandfather Dickson Chishimba, popularly known as Kapeyeye, who was the chief under Mukupa Katandula.

 Many people think of global warming and climate change as synonyms, but scientists prefer to use “climate change” when describing the complex shifts now affecting our planet’s weather and climate systems.

 Climate change encompasses not only rising average temperatures but also extreme weather events.